ibm-cloud-docs/watsonxdata/sal_enrich_data.md

 1. From the navigation menu, select **Data manager** and click **Enrich data** tab.
 1. Click **Enrichment settings** and select **Manage glossary** to upload CSV file containing your business terms and descriptions.

-   For the LLM to suggest tags and descriptions for the tables and columns in {{site.data.keyword.lakehouse_short}}, upload a CSV file with your business terms (tags) and their corresponding descriptions.
+   For the LLM to suggest tags and descriptions for the tables and columns in watsonx.data, upload a CSV file with your business terms (tags), artifacts type and their corresponding descriptions in the required format.
+The CSV file must conform the template as follows: Name, Artifact Type, Description as displayed in the UI.
    {: note}

 1. In the **Manage glossary** window, click **Upload glossary** and drag the CSV file to the box or click to upload.